 Vegan GF Oatmeal Raisin Cookie

 I've been on searching for and trying to create the most perfect oatmeal raisin cookie recipe for years so you will have to excuse my surprise that the most perfect one I have made is actually completely vegan AND gluten-free!
-And I found it through a friend of a friend's Instagram, @bethanywojetch, and wanted to share it with you all because they are SO GOOD.
 And the best part is, you likely have most of these ingredients on hand always to quickly whip up a batch.
 They are perfect for kids because they are sweet but they will never know they are actually protein-rich and healthy.
 But the texture is the elusive chewy crunch of dreams.
 And you can also switch the raisins out for a vegan chocolate chip instead if you have fussy raisin haters in your life, (boo they suck).

 You will need:

 1/4 cup Artisan raw walnut butter with cashews, (totally obsessed, you can buy it at Erewhon).

 1 Flax egg (1 tbsp flaxseed, 2 tbsp water, let it sit together until thickened)